Mangroovey/Repository1/README.md

 # Repository1
-First Repository for learning hoe Github works
+First Repository for learning how Github works